+- 1. Flush antifreeze from the waterlines (if antifreeze fill winterization procedure was performed). - 2.
 Reconnect the water inlet hoses to the corresponding HOT/COLD faucets.
-Turn the faucets ON.

-NOTE: Check the water inlet hoses and pump periodically.
-Refer to the "Use & Care Guide" that came with the machine.

-- 2. Plug the washer/dryer into an appropriate electrical outlet (or reconnect power supply). - 3.
-With the ON/OFF button in the off (OUT) position, pour 1/2 TBSP. of powder detergent (or liquid equiv.) into the "Detergent" compartment inside the Dispenser Drawer. - 4.
-Advance the Program Selector knob to an EXPRESS cycle. - 5.
+Turn the faucets ON. - NOTE: Check the water inlet hoses and pump periodically.
+Refer to the manufacturer's user guide provided in your InfoCase. - 3.
+Plug the Washer/Dryer into an appropriate electrical outlet (or reconnect power supply). - 4.
+With the ON/OFF button in the Off (OUT) position, pour 1/2 TBSP. of powder detergent (or liquid equivalent) into the "Detergent" compartment inside the Dispenser Drawer.

+- 5. Advance the Program Selector knob to an EXPRESS cycle. - 6.
 Press the ON/OFF button (IN) and allow the machine to run through the complete cycle to clean out any remaining antifreeze.